-A. Local Nonprofit is Sponsor of Project Points 10 • Must complete Non-Profit Participation Information - form in Application evidencing non-profit as managing general partner of Taxpayer.
-B. Project Located in Qualified Census Tract/ Difficult Development Area / RD Target Area 25 Specify: (i) Census Tract Number: (ii) Parish Location: (iii) RD Target Area: C. Redevelopment Project (Not Qualified for Selection Criteria in D) 25 Provide written certification from HUD or RD if property is Distressed Property Provide copy of Concerted Community Revitalization Plan or Development Plan of Action if not Distressed Property D. Project Receives Historic Tax Credits or involves Substantial Rehabilitation 25 Specify: (i) Historic Tax Credit syndication proceeds: \$ (ii) Rehabilitation Hard Costs Per Unit: \$ E. Project located in historic district as evidenced by letter from local jurisdiction but does not qualify for historic credits and is not Substantial Rehabilitation Submit map of historic district with evidence from local jurisdiction or State of historic district designation 15 F. Project is an Abandoned Project.
-(Not Qualified for Selection Criteria in G) Submit letter from local governmental unit that all units in the Project are substandard and have been vacant for at least six months 50

-G. Vacant Units in Project as F Percentage of Total Units

-(i) (ii) (iii) Minimum of 25% but less than 50% Minimum of 51% but less than 75% 75% or above 10 20 30

-ocal jurisdiction that unit has been vacant for at likely to remain vacant because unit is substandard.
+A. Local Nonprofit is Sponsor of Project 10 Must complete Non-Profit Participation Information - form in Application evidencing non-profit as managing general partner of Taxpayer.
+B. Project Located in Qualified Census Tract/ Difficult Development Area / RD Target Area 25 Specify: (i) Census Tract Number: (ii) Parish Location: (iii) RD Target Area: C. Redevelopment Project (Not Qualified for Selection Criteria in D) 25 Provide written certification from HUD or RD if property is Distressed Property Provide copy of Concerted Community Revitalization Plan or Development Plan of Action if not Distressed Property D. Project Receives Historic Tax Credits or involves Substantial Rehabilitation 25 Specify: (i) Historic Tax Credit syndication proceeds: \$ (ii) Rehabilitation Hard Costs Per Unit: \$ E. Project located in historic district as evidenced by letter from local jurisdiction but does not qualify for historic credits and is not Substantial Rehabilitation 15 Submit map of historic district with evidence from local jurisdiction or State of historic district designation F. Project is an Abandoned Project.
+(Not Qualified for Selection Criteria in G) Submit letter from local governmental unit that all units in the Project are substandard and have been vacant for at least six months G. Vacant Units in Project as Percentage of Total Units (i) Minimum of 25% but less than 50% (ii) Minimum of 51% but less than 75% (iii) 75% or above 10 20 30 least 90 days and is likely to remain vacant because unit is substandard.
+H. Deconcentration Projects: (1) Project Diversity - Percentage of Low Income Units in Project does not exceed: (Not Qualified for Selection Criteria in O and P) 10 15 20 60% of the Total Project units (a) (b) 50% of the Total Project units 40% of the Total Project units (c) (2) Geographic Diversity: Project is located in census tract in which the median income of the census tract exceeds 120% of the area median income 30 I. Twenty-Five percent or more of project units serve households whose incomes satisfy the following percentages of median income 25 20 15 10 (i) less than 20% more than 20% but less than 30% (ii) (iii) more than 30% but less than 40% more than 40% but less than 45% (iv) Cash flows must use maximum rent at 30% of imputed income at 50% AMI for all units in Project J. Percentage of Units having Four or more Bedrooms 5 10 15 20 5% but less than 10% (i) 10% but less than 15% (ii) (iii) 15% but less than 20% Scattered Site Project exceeding 20% (iv) Project Serves Special Needs Households other than Elderly Households and K. provides Supportive Services [Check one or more] (i) Homeless Households Handicapped Households (ii) Single Parent Households (iii) Large Family Households (iv)

-H. Deconcentrati ion Projects:

-(1) Project Di iversity - Perce entage of Low Income Units in Project does not exceed:

-(a) 60% of the Total Project units 10

-(b) Total Project units 10 15

-(c) Total Project units 20

-(2) Geograph ic Diversity : F Project is located in census tract in which the median

-income of the census tract ex xceeds 120% of the area median income 30

-I. - re of project units serve households whose

-incomes satis fy the followin g percentages of median income

-(i) less than 20 % 25

-(ii) more than 2 0% but less than 30% 20

-(iii) more than 3 50% but less than 40% 20 15

-(iv) more than 4 0% but less than 45% 10

-e maximum rent at 30% of imputed income units in Project

-J. Percentage of Units having Four or more Bedrooms

-(i) 5% but less than 10% 5

-(ii) 10% but les s than 15% 10

-(iii) 15% but les s than 20% 15

-K. - ls Households other than Elderly Households and s [Check one or more]

-(i) Hor meless Households

-ndicapped Households

-gle Parent Households

-ge Family Households

-ter Parent Households

-(a) One Hundred Percent serve such households 50

-(b) Fifty Percent serve such households 30

-(c) Twenty-Five Percent serve such households 20